BlinkPay/BlinkPay-Snipcart-Demo/README.md

 Now you are ready to create a `.env` file at the root of your project.

 Note that your Blinkpay Debit URL depends if you are working in a sandbox or production environment.
 Use:

 - For Non-production, use: `https://sandbox.debit.blinkpay.co.nz`
 - For production, use: `https://debit.blinkpay.co.nz`

-Now you are ready to create a `.env` file at the root of your project and add the following environment variables:
+Add the following environment variables:

 ```
 PUBLIC_BUSINESS_NAME=<your_business_name>